VitoChan1/readthedocs/docs/source/tutorials/implementing.rst

 ========================================

-In this tutorial, we go through the basic steps for implementing SAKURA, using a dataset of ~5k Peripheral Blood Mononuclear Cells (PBMC) freely available from 10XGenomics_.
+In this tutorial, we go through the basic steps for implementing SAKURA, using a dataset of ~5k Peripheral Blood Mononuclear Cells (PBMC) freely available from 10XGenomics_ with marker genes 'CD8A' and 'CD8B' as the knowledge input to guide dimensionality reduction.
 The processed data can be found here_.

 .. _10XGenomics: https://www.10xgenomics.com/datasets/5k_Human_Donor1_PBMC_3p_gem-x